- More

 A tragic song when you think about it: “What did you feel?
 And I said… nothing.
 I’m feeling nothing”.
 I saw the opening night of A Chorus Line in New York in 1975 just by pure chance because I happened to be there.
 Within minutes, I was in no doubt that it was going to be a huge hit.
 Easily one of the top musicals I’ve ever seen over 50 years of avid watching.

-Although Marvin Hamlisch was perhaps more well known for his cinema work – The Sting, The Way We Were, The Spy Who Loved Me – he picked up both a Pulitzer Prize and a Tony for this score – please listen and go see a revival when it comes to town – its a wonerful show!
+Although Marvin Hamlisch was perhaps more well known for his cinema work – The Sting, The Way We Were, The Spy Who Loved Me – he picked up both a Pulitzer Prize and a Tony for this score – please listen and go see a revival when it comes to town – its a wonderful show!

 6. SIT DOWN, YOU’RE ROCKIN’ THE BOAT by the cast of Guys and Dolls (1950; written by Frank Loesser)